Puthandu: Celebration

 Tamil people celebrate Puthandu, also called Puthuvarusham, as the traditional "Tamil/New Year", states Peter Reeves.
 This is the month of Chittirai, the first month of the Tamil solar calendar, and Puthandu typically falls on 14 April.
 In some parts of Southern Tamil Nadu, the festival is called Chittirai Vishu.
 On the eve of Puthandu, a tray is arranged with three fruits (mango, banana and jack fruit), betel leaves and arecanut, gold/silver jewellery, coins/money, flowers and a mirror.
 This is similar to the Vishu new year festival ceremonial tray in Kerala.
 According to the Tamil tradition, this festive tray is auspicious as the first sight upon waking on the new year day.
 Home entrances are decorated elaborately with colored rice powder.
 These designs are called kolams.

-Chittirai Thiruvilha in temples
+Chittirai Thiruvizha in temples

-In the temple city of Madurai, the Chittirai Thiruvilha is celebrated in the Meenakshi Temple.
+In the temple city of Madurai, the Chithirai Thiruvizha is celebrated in the Meenakshi Temple.
 A huge exhibition is held, called Chittirai Porutkaatchi.
 On the day of the Tamil New Year, a big Car Festival is held at Tiruvidaimarudur near Kumbakonam.
 Festivals are also held at Tiruchirapalli, Kanchipuram and other places.